Zhang-pchao/OilWaterInterface/Voronoi_CVs/README.md

    Calculates the ionic distance between one OH⁻ ion and one H₃O⁺ ion.

 ### 3. `CV_for_ion_index`
 These CVs are used to identify the indices of ions in the system.
+Refer [here](https://github.com/Zhang-pchao/OilWaterInterface/tree/main/Ion_Diffusion_Coefficient) to calculate the ionic diffusion coefficients.

 - **`VoronoiIM.cpp`**
    Identifies the oxygen index of the OH⁻ ion.